influxdata/docs-v2/content/influxdb/v2.1/notebooks/create-notebook.md

 - Graph
 - Note

-To modify a visualization cell, see [use a visualization cell](use-a-visualization-cell) For detail on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).
+To modify a visualization cell, see [use a visualization cell](use-a-visualization-cell).
+For detail on available visualization types and how to use them, see [Visualization types](/influxdb/cloud/visualize-data/visualization-types/).

 ### Use a visualization cell